All posts

 • How it works: begin by selecting a time period and entering your domain property (default type is 'Domain') as appears in Google Search Console.
 Quickly review your site’s top-performing pages by non-branded query clicks from the initial performance summary table and assess their search performance across different time periods.
 You can also identify URLs (like a blog post or 'how to' article) ranking in the top 10 positions, especially noting those in positions 4-10.
 These pages are prime candidates for SEO improvements as minor content enhancements can yield significant click increases.
 Compare the least effective pages' click-through rates (CTR) with the benchmark CTR based on their position to identify possible mismatches between user search intent and the content provided.

-• Why It Matters: having automated data refresh on a pre-built set of tables that present data in an actionable way prevents you from losing time in checking multiple sources and solve your recurring reporting needs.
+• Why It Matters: having an automated data refresh on a pre-built set of tables that present data in an actionable way prevents you from wasting time in checking multiple sources and solves your recurring reporting needs.

 Install the Google Search Console Performance Report